JuliaRegistries/General/README.md

 [PkgSkeleton.jl](https://github.com/tpapp/PkgSkeleton.jl) provide easy ways to setup documentation, tests, and continuous integration.

+Some additional comments:
+* We generally do not allow empty packages to be registered.

 #### Can my package in this registry depend on unregistered packages?

 No. In this registry, your package cannot depend on other packages that are